-- 7.1 The members of the Committee shall be at least three members of the Board of Management (other than the Chair and the Principal and Chief Executive) at least one of whom will have a background in finance, accounting and/or auditing as determined from time to time by the Board of Management. - 7.2 Attendees should include the Accountable Officer, the Chief Operating Officer and a representative from both Internal and External Audit. - 7.3 The Chief Operating Officer will be an adviser to the Committee. - 7.4 Members may be co-opted to the Committee as it thinks necessary.
-The appointment of co-opted members must be ratified by the Board of Management. - 7.5 Co-opted members and advisers to the Committee will be entitled to attend and speak at meetings of the Committee, but will not be entitled to vote. - 7.6 The Committee may require the attendance of any member of staff to provide information and give explanation in relation to matters under its consideration.
+- 7.1 The members of the Committee shall be at least three members of the Board of Management (other than the Chair and the Principal and Chief Executive) at least one of whom will have a recent and relevant background in finance, accounting and/or auditing. - 7.2 The Chair of the Board shall be invited to observe one meeting of the Audit & Risk Assurance Committee per academic year.
+Subject to the approval of the Committee Chair, the Chair of the Board may be invited to observe additional meetings of the Committee on request. - 7.3 Attendees should include the Accountable Officer, the Chief Operating Officer, and a representative from both Internal and External Audit. - 7.4 The Chief Operating Officer will be an adviser to the Committee. - 7.5 Members may be co-opted to the Committee as it thinks necessary.
+The appointment of co-opted members must be ratified by the Board of Management. - 7.6 Co-opted members and advisers to the Committee will be entitled to attend and speak at meetings of the Committee but will not be entitled to vote.

-- 7.7 The Committee may request that some regular attendees who are not members of the Committee should withdraw in order to allow and open and frank discussion of certain matters as appropriate. - 7.8 The skills and knowledge of the Committee is considered by the Nominations Committee in consultation with the Committee Chair.
+- 7.7 The Committee may require the attendance of any member of staff to provide information and give explanation in relation to matters under its consideration. - 7.8 The Committee may request that some regular attendees who are not members of the Committee should withdraw, in order to allow and open and frank discussion of certain matters as appropriate. - 7.9 The skills and knowledge of the Committee is considered by the Nominations Committee in consultation with the Committee Chair.